Applicita/RecruitmentTest/README.md

 ## Intro

-This assignment is a very small task to create a VAT calculator.
+This assignment is a very small task to create a TAX calculator.

 For reference, Gross Amount is calculated as follows: